 Skip to content

 In today’s world, eczema is a very common and unpleasant complaint.
-Conventional treatment options are limited.
-Health professionals often consider a holistic approach incorporating topical and oral medications, dietary modifications, and natural supplements.
-An area of growing interest is the role of probiotic bacteria in skin health.
 The gut microbiome has become increasingly recognised for its role in inflammatory and immune-mediated conditions, including eczema.
 Dysbiosis has been identified in many of those who suffer with eczema1.
 Modifying the gut microbiome with probiotics is a growing area of interest to help manage symptoms.
 Read more about this on the Probiotics Learning Lab: What are Probiotics?

-This article will look at the different types of eczema, and the way in which probiotics might help as part of a management protocol.
+This article looks at the different types of eczema, and the way in which probiotics might help as part of a management protocol:

 The term eczema refers to a group of inflammatory skin conditions.
 There are many different types of eczema, categorised based on the underlying cause and skin location affected2.
 The lifetime prevalence of eczema is reported to be 28% of the population, but it is most common in children.
 Up to 20% of children are affected3, with 60% of cases developing before the age of one year.
 For most individuals, it resolves in adolescence.
 There is often a predisposition for the development of other atopic diseases such as asthma and allergic rhinitis, known as the “atopic march”3.
 Read more about recent clinical research behind probiotics for asthma.